Aleksandar Lilov: Political career

 Lilov joined the Dimitrov Young Communist League in Vidin and rose to the ranks of its central committee in 1963.
 Six years later he joined the central Party organ and in 1971 he became a prominent member of the Communist Party.
 Lilov was a member of the Politburo of the Central Committee of the Bulgarian Communist Party from July 1974 to September 1983 and was also a secretary of the Central Committee of the Party from July 1972 to September 28, 1983.
 He was also a member of the State Council of Bulgaria from 1976 to 1983.
 By the end of the 1970s he was viewed as the second most powerful member of the party.
 After the death of Lyudmila Zhivkova (General Secretary Todor Zhivkov's daughter) in 1981, Lilov's power began to wane.
 In 1983 he was removed from the Politburo after criticizing the General Secretary for his economic mismanagement and apparent lack of interest in current issues.

-After fading from the public view for six year, Lilov returned from Great-Britain - where he was when Zhivkov was forced to resign on November 10, 1989 - and was welcomed back among the leaders of the BCP.
+After fading from the public view for six years, Lilov returned from Great-Britain - where he was when Zhivkov was forced to resign on November 10, 1989 - and was welcomed back among the leaders of the BCP.
 There he denounced the Revival Process (started by Zhivkov and internationally condemned) and allowed Bulgarian Muslims to reinstate their former names.